-I was born in the Ballard neighborhood of Seattle, Washington on February 5, 1999.
+I was born in the Ballard neighborhood of Seattle, Washington at the very edge of the 90's.
 I grew up in this Scandinavian neighborhood in a Christian/Jewish non-religious household (quite the interesting family dynamic there) with my parents, my brother, and a variety of pets that eventually settled down to 2 very playful dogs.
 I was raised as an outdoor child, always preferring to play in the woods or on the soccer field with my friends rather than sit inside on the computer for hours.
 Eventually, I was introduced to the wonderful world of video games and started spending more time inside on the computer than outside climbing trees.
 I was still participating in competitive sports, but that was no longer my preferred pastime.
 Finally, in middle school, I had a falling-out with the sports world after a particularly aggressive soccer tryout that left me with a general disdain towards hyper-competitive activities.

 It was around this time that I discovered the Seattle parkour scene through Parkour Visions.
 I started training when I was 14, and quickly became enamored with the sport and its participants.
 It wasn't the high-stakes antics or the gravity-defying acrobatics that drew me in.
 It was the idea of personal competition and communal encouragement that was noticeably missing in team-competition sports.
 After two years of training with PkV and getting to know the coaches as good friends, I was offered the opportunity to work for them.
 It started as a work-for-stay agreement where I would spend six hours a week cleaning the warehouse-size gym and they would give me unlimited access to the gym and classes.
 A year later, I was offered an assistant-coaching position with the same deal and I happily took it.
 After a year or two, the head coach invited me to participate in a trial run of her coach-training curriculum: an in-depth, hands-on approach to training new parkour coaches.
 This 12-week program further embedded me in the community and tight-knit friendships that are the trademark of Parkour Visions.
 It was here that I met the Texan man who introduced me to the Afro-Brazilian martial art of Capoeira.